sneidergv/holbertonschool-zero_day/0x03-git/README.md

 Hello!
-This project is about git
+This project is about git.
+Cheers.